Should You Use In-House or Outsourced Billing?

 Can I keep some billing functions in-house and outsource others?

 Yes.
 Many practices keep front-desk functions like copay collection and patient intake in-house while outsourcing technical billing — coding, submission, follow-up, and appeals.
-MedPrecision supports hybrid models tailored to your practice's needs.
+MedPrecision supports hybrid models configured for your practice's needs.

 How do I know if my practice is ready to outsource billing?